ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 ### Mod Organizer 2
 1. Navigate to `[Install Drive]\Atelier` and open ModOrganizer.exe.
 Your Mod Organizer window will have a dark theme already selected.
 If it doesn’t, something has gone wrong and you’ll likely need to do the Wabbajack installation again.
 2. A dialogue will appear and ask if you want to associate Mod Organizer with nxm links.
 Click **Yes.**

-#### Configuration-Specific
-There are two mods included with Atelier that you can optionally enable under the "Configuration Specific" section in the left pane of MO2.
-The first is Improved Camera, which I've included if you can handle it (I personally get motion sickness while using it.).
-The second is Dear Diary Dark Mode 21:9, which you **need** to enable if you have a 21:9 monitor.

 ### ENB
 ENB is not required to run Atelier, but it is intended to be used with it.
 You may skip these instructions if you don’t want to use ENB.